Bridgestone: Diversified products

 The predecessors of Bridgestone began making diversified products in the 1930s, soon after they started making tires.
 Today, Bridgestone diversified operations encompass automotive components, industrial products, polyurethane foam products, construction materials, parts and materials for electronic equipment, bicycles and sporting goods.
 Diversified business generates about one-fourth of total sales in the Bridgestone Group.

 Automotive parts are an especially large line of business for Bridgestone in diversified operations.
 Bridgestone supplies automakers with vibration-isolating components, such as engine mounts.
 Bridgestone also supplies air springs for trucks, automobiles and train carriages.
 Bridgestone market aluminium wheels and other automotive accessories, too.

 Industrial products

 Bridgestone's industrial products span a vast range, including polyurethane foam for automotive seats and interiors, for bedding and furniture and for insulation and sealing in appliances and buildings; water hoses; marine hoses for loading and unloading oil tankers; specialty precision hose products, such as wire-blade hose for construction equipment and machine tools; conveyor belts; and rubber tracks for crawler tractors.
 Additionally, they make retreaded tires for aircraft.
-Their corporate headquarters for the Bridgestone Aircraft tire division is located in Miami in the United States.
+Their corporate headquarters for the Bridgestone Aircraft tire division is located in Miami, Florida.